 - Return the completed application to Sharp Chula Vista Volunteer Services in person or by mail

-Please note that the application process can take anywhere from one to four months.
+Please note that the application process can take between one and four months.
+Incomplete applications will not be considered.
 If your application is incomplete in any way, we are not obligated to notify you.
-Incomplete applications will not be considered.
 We are unable to accept court-ordered service applications.